fidelsurtida/snake/README.md

   - Fixed bomb reset on retry and new game.
 - June 6, 2024
   - Added Color Red Blend Bomb Effect on snake body and covers after collision of bombs.
+- June 7, 2024
+  - Fixed Deathcam to show items and particle effects and health left.
+Added condition to end game on zero lifetime.

 <br>
 <b>This project is currently under development.</b>